 On April 8, scores of people across parts of North America will gather outdoors at the same time to witness this year’s most anticipated celestial event: a total solar eclipse that will turn daylight into darkness for up to 4 minutes, 28 seconds.

 While the eclipse itself isn’t that rare — one takes place every 18 months or so — being able to witness one is a far less common occurrence.
-On average, a total solar eclipse can be seen from any given point on the planet only once every 375 years.
+On average, a total solar eclipse can be seen from some point on the planet only once every 375 years.
 There are a few lucky locales, however, that have been treated to the spectacle more frequently.

 Nearly seven years ago, in 2017, a solar eclipse with a 70-mile wide path of totality stretched from Lincoln Beach, Oregon to Charleston, South Carolina.
 In that eclipse’s path of totality, which refers to the path in which the moon lines up perfectly with the sun, the moon’s shadow completely covered the sun for a maximum of 2 minutes, 40 seconds.